• Skip to primary navigation

 • Add the puehu kānga (cornflour), wai (water), tote (salt) and huka (sugar) in to a pot.
 Stir so the ingredients are combined.

-• Allow the sauce to cool while the dough is rising.
+• Remove the pot from the heat and allow the sauce to cool while the dough is rising.

-• Place the buns on to a 25cm x 35cm tray making sure you allow equal space around each bun.
+• Place the buns on to a 25cm x 35cm tray making sure you allow equal space around each bun to rise evenly.

 • Once you have filled the tray with the buns, cover with a tea towel and leave to rise for 45-50 minutes.